mo-rjr/some-words/devoxx2022/devoxx-2022.md

 Who wouldn't rather have a good conversation than a free T-shirt? _#geekmaturity_

-I've written a few blog entries about different interesting things, some on a specific talk, some broader things written from my own perspective:
+I've written a few blog entries about different interesting things, some on a specific talk, some broader things written from my own perspective, with links to videos where they're available:
 * [Accessibility](accessibility.md) -- summary of a short but very good keynote from someone at Microsoft
 * [Climate-Commitment Terminology](climate-commitment-terminology.md) -- just a few notes on another short keynote by an interesting Microsoft person
 * [Zen School of GitHub Actions](zen-github-actions.md) -- a nice useful talk, inspired by [Ogmios's Zen School of Motoring](https://www.youtube.com/watch?v=RidKpZEJj4E)
 * [Microsoft ❤ Java](microsoft-hearts-java.md) -- Microsoft was very present at the conference doing interesting stuff
 * [Knative from the perspective of a Step-Function user](knative.md) -- there were several talks about Knative -- my interest in it is because of what we do in AWS Step Functions
-* JIT vs AOT compilation: GraalVM Native and CRaC -- this was the most interesting stuff for me
+* AOT vs JIT compilation: GraalVM Native and CRaC -- this was the most interesting stuff for me.
+I'm planning to do some work on it and give a presentation.
+Things have moved on since I last had a go at AOT compilation for Java.
+I will update this page with a link once I have done this

+I would love to have conversations about any of this stuff.
+If you're feeling swanky, why not put in a PR to add a comment at the bottom of a page?
+Or email me, or use Yammer.

 ¹ OK so the fistbump did not accord with the red personal-space sticker, but I told him my story about the time a Product Owner asked